CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Introduction

 The remainder of this paper is structured as follows: \Cref{sec:related} reviews related work in autonomous control and DRL. \Cref{sec:method} details our methodological framework. \Cref{sec:eval} presents our experimental evaluations, and \Cref{sec:conclusion} concludes the paper.
-Our primary contributions are: \begin{itemize} \item A unified DRL formulation for bicycle control, featuring a composite reward function that simultaneously optimizes stability, tracking accuracy, and control smoothness, enabling end-to-end policy learning.

-\item A neural network architecture and training methodology that maps raw sensor data to steering commands, incorporating temporal regularization and action smoothing to ensure dynamically feasible control.

-\item A comprehensive sim-to-real strategy combining domain randomization to bridge the reality gap and achieve effective generalization from simulation to a physical bicycle platform. \end{itemize}
+Our primary contributions are:

+\begin{itemize} \item A comprehensive system integration of a model-free Deep Reinforcement Learning (DRL) framework for autonomous bicycle control, which alleviates the dependence on accurate analytical dynamics models required by conventional methods.